Seletar Camp: History

 To free up land for future redevelopment, the Army Combat Engineers Group and its sub-units were consolidated into a 30-hectare site and the camp's main gate was relocated to St. Martin Lane.
 In June 2012, DSTA completed the development of the site and achieved significant intensification through meticulous planning.
 The result was the consolidation of administrative, training, maintenance and recreational facilities, as well as the accommodation which was originally housed in smaller low-rise buildings.
 To minimise the number of buildings, facilities with strong functional relationships and compatible building functions were housed together, with 170 old buildings together with the old Medical Centre consolidated into 25 new multi-storey facilities.
 These are spread along the original eastern edge of the old Seletar Camp.
 The camp's area at present has been reduced to 30 hectares.
 Seletar Camp once housed many SAF combat engineer units.

 On 4 April 2019, the 39th Battalion Singapore Combat Engineers (39SCE), 36th Battalion Singapore Combat Engineers (36SCE), CBRE Engineers Training Centre (CETC) & HQ Chemical, Biological, Radiological and Explosive Defence Group (CBRE DG) closed down their operations in Seletar and shifted all operations to Nee Soon Camp (this includes the canteen and cookhouse facilities inside the camp) except the Seletar Camp Medical Centre which did not shift its operations together to Nee Soon Camp.
 This frees up space for additional developments in Seletar Camp and is being reserved for the new Aerospace Hub.
-Today, only the 35th Battalion Singapore Combat Engineers (35SCE) and HQ Army Combat Engineers Group (HQ ARMCEG) and the Seletar Camp Medical Centre are still operating at the current camp.
+Today, only the 35th Battalion Singapore Combat Engineers (35SCE), HQ Army Combat Engineers Group (HQ ARMCEG) and the Seletar Camp Medical Centre are still operating at the current camp.

-On 1 June 2020, the Singapore Army announced that Seletar East Camp will be converted into a temporary housing for the migrant workers due to Covid-19.
-Seletar East Camp once houses the 39th Battalion Singapore Combat Engineers (39SCE), 36th Battalion Singapore Combat Engineers (36SCE), CBRE Engineers Training Centre (CETC) & HQ Chemical, Biological, Radiological and Explosive Defence Group (CBRE DG) but now have become an unused premise after they shut down their operations in Seletar.
+On 1 June 2020, during the COVID-19 pandemic in Singapore, the Singapore Army announced that Seletar East Camp will be converted into a temporary housing for migrant workers.